Medicines & Supplements A to Z > Naproxen

 What are the side effects of Naproxen?

 Like all NSAIDS, the main side effects of Naproxen are indigestion, nausea, bleeding gastric ulcer, and allergic reaction.
 With long-term use, Naproxen can cause kidney injury, bleeding and increase the risk of a cardiovascular event.
+Please report to a healthcare professional if there are severe rashes after use or if you feel a swelling in the legs.

 Where to buy Naproxen in Hong Kong?